 The methods analysis concluded that several problems make it difficult for the Council to undertake a quantitative cost-effectiveness comparison between Columbia River fish and wildlife projects using a single, quantified measure of benefits to determine which projects produce the greatest benefits per dollar.
-The problems include the lack of agreement on measures of biological effectiveness; the fact that the complex life-cycle of anadromous and resident fish makes it difficult to isolate the biological effects of particular activities or to compare different biological effects of different kinds of projects; and the fact that in the prioritization process, different project sponsors propose vastly different types of activities, and thus different kinds of cost and economic information, which makes cost comparisons difficult.
+The problems include the lack of agreement on measures of biological effectiveness; the fact that the complex life-cycle of anadromous and resident fish makes it difficult to isolate the biological effects of particular activities or to compare different biological effects of different kinds of projects; and the fact that in the project review process, different project sponsors propose vastly different types of activities, and thus different kinds of cost and economic information, which makes cost comparisons difficult.

 These observations remain valid.
-Based on the methods analysis and the IEAB's concurring advice, and on the intervening years of experience, the Council continues to conclude that it is not able to undertake a classic, quantitative cost-effectiveness comparison of the projects, primarily due to the fact that we cannot directly quantify improvements (and especially direct projected improvements) to fish and wildlife populations in a single biological objective measure resulting from the physical effects of particular projects.
+Based on the methods analysis and the IEAB's concurring advice, and on the intervening years of experience, the Council continues to conclude that it is not able to undertake a classic, quantitative cost-effectiveness comparison of the projects, let alone of alternative measures available to an individual project.
+This is primarily due to the fact that we cannot directly quantify improvements (and especially direct projected improvements) to fish and wildlife populations in a single biological objective measure resulting from the physical effects of particular projects.
 There are sound reasons to believe projects produce benefits to fish and wildlife, as explained below, but not in a directly predictable single quantity.
-A quantitative cost-effectiveness comparison would require a far greater understanding of the direct biological effectiveness of individual actions than we have now.
+A quantitative cost-effectiveness comparison would require a far greater understanding of the direct biological effects of individual actions than we have now.